-Sweet treats abound at JoJo's Shake Bar's Winter Wonderland, which has been extended through February 1.
-The 5,000 square foot heated patio requires reservations and a $20 per table COVID surcharge.
+Sweet treats abound at JoJo's Shake Bar's Winter Wonderland.
+The 5,000-square-foot heated patio requires reservations.
 While extravagant milkshakes are the bar's main draw, families can also order sandwiches, salads, and a handful of entrees to balance the sugar rush.
 Highlights of the menu include the cookies and milk flight, baked hot chocolate, and the Winter Wonderland Shake—a peppermint milkshake with Christmas tree sugar cookie, snowman cake pop, marshmallow surprise, and mini candy cane.
-Grown-ups can add a little somethin' extra to their shakes for an extra charge.
+Grown-ups can add a little something extra to their shakes for an extra charge.

 With the heated patio or greenhouses, Aba's is the perfect place to enjoy a sunny or snowy meal.

 Travel to the Mediterranean in the rooftop greenhouses or on the partially enclosed heated patio at this new Greektown favorite.
 Greenhouses seat 2-4, so bigger families will need to make a reservation on the patio.
-Reservations are required and a $30 booking fee applies for greenhouses.
-Patio reservations require a $50 deposit that can be applied to the bill.
+Reservations are required for greenhouses.
+Patio reservations require a deposit that can be applied to the bill.
 Aba offers a slightly more adventurous kids' menu featuring hummus and veggies, chicken kebabs, and green falafel.
 Family feasts are also available.

 Dining on the very heated patio or in an actual camper make for happy campers at Happy Camper.